 - Athletic scholarships: When registering for the SAT or ACT, students should put 9999 down as one of the four choices they have for where they want their results sent.
 Their score will be sent to the NCAA Clearinghouse.
 This is the only way that the NCAA will take their score.

-Juniors should start taking the SAT’s and ACT’s in November, December, or January.
+Juniors should start taking the SAT’s and ACT in November, December, or January.
 If they are not happy with their results, they have time to sign up for another test.
 Juniors who are serious about attending a four-year school after graduating from Stivers should take at least two of these tests during their junior year.
 The tests are given six or seven times a year.
-Most student register online.
+Most students register online.
 For the SAT, you can go to sat.collegeboard.org/register.
 For the ACT, you can go to www.actstudent.org.
 SAT’s are given at Stivers in October, December, March, May, and June.
 The SAT costs $52.50, and the ACT costs $38 without writing and $54.50 with writing.
 If a student qualifies for a free or reduced lunch, he or she can get waivers to take two SAT’s for free and two ACT’s for free while in high school.
 If a student uses a SAT waiver to take a SAT, he or she can get four college applications fee waivers as a senior.
 Since several colleges charge $45 or $50 for an application fee, a lot of money can be saved.
-The website, Number2.com is a great website to use to prepare for the PSAT, SAT and ACT.
-When registering for the SAT and ACT, you will need to know the Stivers high school code number - which is 361866.
+The website, Number2.com is a great website to use to prepare for the PSAT, SAT, and ACT.
+When registering for the SAT and ACT, you will need to know the Stivers' high school code number - which is 361866.

 Juniors should also start to research which school they want to go to.
-They can do this several ways:
+They can do this in several ways:

 - The Internet

 - Greater Dayton Area College Fair in November from 6:30 to 8:00 P.M. at the UD Arena

 - Centerville High School College and Career Fair around the beginning of March